chinamike65/hugo-tuolesi/content/book2/book2en.md

 There are two types of refuge in the lay family: the refuge with precepts and the refuge without precepts.

-Refugees with precepts include those with one precept, those with two precepts, those with three precepts, and those with five precepts.
+Refuges with precepts include those with one precept, those with two precepts, those with three precepts, and those with five precepts.

 Taking refuge without precepts means that you do not need to take home precepts after taking refuge.